Misha Collins: Acting

-He starred as the angel Castiel on the CW television series Supernatural from 2008-2020.
-As well as his work on Supernatural, other television shows includes Legacy, Charmed, NYPD Blue, 24, CSI: Crime Scene Investigation, ER, Monk, and Timeless.
+He starred as the angel Castiel on the CW television series Supernatural from 2008 to 2020.
+Some of his other television credits include Legacy, Charmed, NYPD Blue, 24, CSI: Crime Scene Investigation, ER, Monk, and Timeless.
+He hosted Roadfood: Discovering America One Dish at a Time on PBS, a TV show focused on local foods in America.
+In 2022, he was cast as Harvey Dent/Two Face in Gotham Knights on the CW.

 He has appeared on several podcasts.
-He has several guest appearances.
-For his acting work in podcasts, in 2018, he voiced the role of Adler Harrison in The Angel of Vine produced by Vox Populi.
-In 2021, he starred as Jeremy Bradshaw as the main role on Bridgewater produced by Grim & Mild.
+In 2018, he voiced the role of Adler Harrison in The Angel of Vine, produced by Vox Populi.
+In 2021, he starred as Jeremy Bradshaw on Bridgewater produced by Grim & Mild.

-He hosted Roadfood: Discovering America One Dish at a Time on PBS, a TV show focused on local foods in America.

-In 2022, he was cast as Harvey Dent/Two Face in the upcoming Gotham Knights show on the CW.

 Writing

 Collins is a published poet.
 His poems, including "Baby Pants" and "Old Bones", can be found in the 2008 edition of Columbia Poetry Review #21.

 Collins has also co-written a cookbook, The Adventurous Eaters Club, with his wife, Vicki Collins.
 It is reported that much of the book's sales will go to charitable organizations who specialize in food nutrition.

 Collins and Kathryn Leonard, together with several other collaborators, are authors of "The 2D Shape Structure Dataset", an academic research paper on a crowd-sourced database on the structure of shapes.

-Collins's poetry book, Some Things I Still Can’t Tell You, was published on October 12, 2021 and is a full collection of poems at 144 pages.
-It reached the NYTimes bestseller list.
+Collins's poetry book, Some Things I Still Can't Tell You, was published on October 12, 2021, and reached the NYTimes bestseller list.

 Charity work

 Collins is the co-founder and board president of Random Acts, a non-profit organization dedicated to funding and inspiring acts of kindness around the world.
 Collins founded the Greatest International Scavenger Hunt the World Has Ever Seen (GISHWHES) in 2011.
 Entrance fees for the international competition go towards Random Acts, and in 2012, GISHWHES broke the world record for most pledges to perform an act of kindness.

+On May 5, 2023, Collins became an ambassador of the United 24 platform.

+On May 21, 2024, Collins visited Kyiv, along with American filmmaker Darius Marder.
+Collins has started a fundraiser for a pyrotechnic machine for humanitarian demining.

 Personal life

 On October 6, 2001, Collins married Victoria Vantoch in Maine.
-They have a son, West Anaximander Collins (born September 23, 2010), and a daughter, Maison Marie Collins (born September 25, 2012).
+They have a son born in 2010 and a daughter born in 2012.

+In the acknowledgments of his 2021 poetry book, Some Things I Still Can't Tell You, Collins stated that he and his wife had separated.

 In April 2022, Collins clarified that he is straight after a fan convention appearance led to reports he had appeared to come out as bisexual.

+Collins self-identifies as an agnostic.
+In a 2008 interview, he said that Supernatural showrunner Eric Kripke asked him to read the Book of Revelation as research into Castiel's nature, and he was surprised by the biblical text: "In reading that, I was kind of surprised.
+There is a lot of destructive capacity in an angel's being."